Call for applications: Dyslexia and Inclusive Practice GTCS Professional Recognition programme

 Dyslexia Scotland is seeking applications from teaching professionals who have completed a minimum of one year of professional practice after gaining full registration from GTC Scotland and who have then gone on to engage in sustained, significant professional learning in Dyslexia and inclusive practice.
 This learning must include the completion of the Open University Dyslexia and Inclusive Practice Modules 1 and 2.

-Support for Learning teachers, Additional Support Needs teachers, Pupil Support teachers and local authority Inclusion Education Officers are encouraged to apply, as well as others such as classroom teachers and Principal teachers who are able to work in partnership with their support teachers.
+Support for Learning teachers, Additional Support Needs teachers, Pupil Support teachers and local authority Inclusion Education Officers are encouraged to apply, as well as others such as classroom teachers and Principal Teachers who can work in partnership with their support teachers.

-The aim of the programme is to develop accomplished expert teachers in dyslexia and inclusive practice so that they are well equipped to support learners and colleagues through the holistic identification and support process for dyslexia in Scotland.
-Closing date for applications: midnight on 25 May 2025.
+The aim of the programme is to develop accomplished expert educators in dyslexia and inclusive practice so that they are well equipped to support learners and colleagues through the holistic identification and support process for dyslexia in Scotland.
+Closing date for applications: midnight on 25 May 2026.

 As part of the selection process, candidates are required to submit a personal statement which must include the following: